State-of-the-Art Technology and Quick Intervention Saves Limbs and Lives

 Based on U.S. statistics, up to 600,000 people develop DVT each year with an estimate of over 100,000 pulmonary embolism deaths each year in the U.S.

 The number of DVT cases is concerning.
 There’s a vital need to make people aware of the risk factors and how to prevent it and recognize early warning signs.
 This is the only way we can reduce these staggering statistics.

 Obesity, lack of exercise, smoking, sitting too long at our desks or during long commutes; birth control pills and being over age 40 are the biggest risk factors.

-As a restaurant supply sales person, Cunha spends long hours behind the wheel of his car, is overweight and was a smoker.
+As a restaurant supply sales person, Gerry spends long hours behind the wheel of his car, is overweight and was a smoker.

 This experience was a real wake-up call and a great learning experience for Gerry.
 He quit smoking, is exercising, eating healthy and even gets out of his car when he’s been sitting too long to stretch his legs and walk around.“I’ve got a second chance at life and I’m doing it right this time!” he says.